amaranth-lang/amaranth/docs/guide.rst

     with m.If(fsm.ongoing("Set Address")):
         ...

-Note that in Python, assignments made using :pc:`with x() as y:` syntax persist past the end of the block.
+Note that in Python, assignments made using :py:`with x() as y:` syntax persist past the end of the block.

 ..
 TODO: `ongoing` currently creates a state if it doesn't exist, which seems clearly wrong but maybe some depend on it? add a diagnostic here
 ..
 TODO: `m.next` does the same, which is worse because adding a diagnostic is harder

 .. warning::

-    If you make a typo in the state name provided to :pc:`m.next = ...` or :pc:`fsm.ongoing(...)`, an empty and unreachable state with that name will be created with no diagnostic message.
+    If you make a typo in the state name provided to :py:`m.next = ...` or :py:`fsm.ongoing(...)`, an empty and unreachable state with that name will be created with no diagnostic message.

     This hazard will be eliminated in the future.

 .. warning::

-    If a non-string object is provided as a state name to :pc:`with m.State(...):`, it is cast to a string first, which may lead to surprising behavior. :pc:`with m.State(...):` **does not** treat an enumeration value specially; if one is provided, it is cast to a string, and its numeric value will have no correspondence to the numeric value of the generated state signal.
+    If a non-string object is provided as a state name to :py:`with m.State(...):`, it is cast to a string first, which may lead to surprising behavior. :py:`with m.State(...):` **does not** treat an enumeration value specially; if one is provided, it is cast to a string, and its numeric value will have no correspondence to the numeric value of the generated state signal.

     This hazard will be eliminated in the future.